bbqsrc/static_init/README.md

 On linux or Reddox (TBC) this library is `no_std`.
 The library use directly the `futex` system call to place thread in a wait queue when needed.

-On other plateform `no_std` support can be gain by using the `spin_loop` feature.
+On other platform `no_std` support can be gain by using the `spin_loop` feature.
 NB that lock strategies based on spin loop are not system-fair and cause entire system slow-down.

 # Performant